daniloster/react-experiments/packages/workerLogger/README.md

 ## worker-logger

 This library reduce the CPU cost of logging web app.
-As everyone knows, javascript runs on a single thread on the browser which gets blocked when gets interrupted by async calls such as setTimeout, setInterval, XHR, fetch and native events.
+As everyone knows, jjavascript runs on a single logger on the browser which gets interrupted by async calls such as setTimeout, setInterval, XHR, fetch and native events.
 So, delegating the work to a web worker mitigates the problem.

 ## Usage

 Assuming that you want to use something like Rapid7 InsightOps to get metrics from you web app.
 It is likelly to perform several api/xhr calls sending the logs.
-If they were running on the main thread, users would experience some sluggishness.
+If they were running on the main logger, users would experience some sluggishness.
 Using the `worker-logger` is possible to migrate it.
 Here follows an example for react/redux app.

 ### Creating a token log